Photography BA (Hons)

 Coursework is assessed in a range of different ways in order to accommodate a variety of learning styles and aptitudes including portfolio and sketchbook submissions, group presentations, written essays and research folders.

 You will receive formative feedback as part of your one-to-one sessions with your unit teachers.
 You will also receive summative feedback on all formal assessments undertaken by coursework.
 Feedback is intended to help you learn and you are encouraged to discuss it with your unit leader tutor.
 Feedback can be given in a range of different ways in order to accommodate a variety of learning styles and aptitudes including group critiques, recorded verbal feedback and written feedback.

-We aim to provide you with feedback within 20 working days of hand-in (for all formal studio based coursework assessment.
-For the third year Dissertation Unit you will receive feedback and grades at the same time as your Final Major Project unit.
+We aim to provide you with feedback within 20 working days of hand-in (for all formal studio based coursework assessment

 The following course-related costs are included in the fees: